How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking

-\paragraph{Model} We implement a shallow model.
-It consists of an embedding layer of dimensionality $64$.
-Then, the embedded query and input are concatenated and fed to a single-layer feed-forward NN, followed by a single-layer unidirectional GRU~\citep{cho2014learning}.\footnote{We use a feed-forward NN to incorporate the query information, rather than another GRU layer, to ensure that counting cannot happen in the first layer.
-This helps us define the ground-truth for the method. } The classification is done by a linear classifier that acts on the last hidden state of the GRU.
-Unsurprisingly the model solves the task almost perfectly (accuracy on validation is $>99\%$).
+\paragraph{Model} The query and input are embedded, concatenated, and then fed to a single-layer feed-forward NN, followed by a single-layer unidirectional GRU~\citep{cho2014learning}.\footnote{We use a feed-forward NN to incorporate the query information, rather than another GRU layer, to ensure that counting cannot happen in the first layer.
+This helps us define the ground-truth for the method.} The classification is done by a linear layer that acts on the last hidden state of the GRU.
+See Appendix~\ref{sec:hyper-toy} for all hyperparameters and a more precise definition of the architecture.
+Unsurprisingly, the model solves the task almost perfectly (accuracy on test is $>\!99\%$).

-\paragraph{Ground-truth} We designed a model for which the ground-truth can be identified.
-In particular, input states are designed such that they store embeddings for the query ($n$ and $m$) and the corresponding digit $x_i$.
-After the feed-forward layer, hidden states need no longer store the identity of the digit (i.e., $x_i$) but simply whether $x_i$ is $n$, $m$, or other.
-We verify this by plotting the distribution of hidden states (which we set to dimension $2$ with the purpose of having a bottleneck and a clear visualization) in Figure~\ref{fig:toy-tsne} in Appendix~\ref{app:plots}, where we observe linear separation between states of digits in the query and states of digits not in the query.
-This confirms that the role of the feed-forward layer is to decide which digits to keep, while the GRU must figure out which one occurred the most.
-In sum, we know the prediction must be attributed uniformly to \emph{all} of the input positions where $x_i$ is $n$ or $m$.
+\paragraph{Ground-truth for hidden-state attribution} We plot the distribution of hidden states (we use dimensionality $2$, with the purpose of having a bottleneck and to support clear visualization) and observe a linear separation between states of digits present in the query and states not in the query.
+This means that the role of the feed-forward layer is to decide which digits to keep.
+Since the model solves the task, the role of the GRU must then be to count which digit occurred the most.
+The prediction must be attributed uniformly to \emph{all} the hidden states corresponding to either $n$ or $m$.
+For completeness, Figure~\ref{fig:toy-hidden-projection} in the Appendix~\ref{sec:toy-extra} shows this plot.

-\paragraph{Approaches} We compare \textsc{DiffMask} to integrated gradient~\citep{sundararajan2017axiomatic}, as one of the most widely used attribution methods, as well as the perturbation methods by~\citet{schulz2020restricting} and~\citet{guan2019towards}.
-We also perform erasure by searching exhaustively for masked inputs that yield the same prediction.